Gintama: The Very Final

-Gintama: The Very Final, known in Japan as Gintama: The Final (銀魂 THE FINAL), is a 2021 Japanese animated action comedy film produced by Bandai Namco Pictures.
+Gintama: The Very Final, known in Japan as Gintama: The Final (銀魂 THE FINAL), is a 2021 Japanese animated action comedy drama film produced by Bandai Namco Pictures.
 Based on the Gintama manga and anime series, the film acts as a conclusion to the anime series storyline.
 It was directed by the director from the anime series Chizuru Miyawaki and based on a story by Hideaki Sorachi, Gin Tama's original author.
 It stars Tomokazu Sugita, Daisuke Sakaguchi, Rie Kugimiya among others.
 The film was released on January 8, 2021.

-An anime special Gintama: The Semi-Final, tied into the film, premiered on January 15, 2021 on dTV online service, with the second episode released on January 20.
+An anime special Gintama: The Semi-Final, tied into the film, premiered on January 15, 2021, on dTV online service, with the second episode released on January 20.
 This bridges the gap between the end of the TV anime and the movie.

 Plot

 Gintoki, Takasugi and Katsura fight past the Tendoushuu forces, who have taken over the Terminal.
 The mothership at the top of the terminal is absorbing large amounts of Altana and channeling it into the body of the child Shouyou in order to resurrect him and obtain true immortality.
 As the group is attacked, they split up into two, with Katsura holding on to Shouyou's heart.
 Katsura and Hitsugi engage in a fierce battle, and the latter eventually stabs and destroys the heart, revealing that he had no intention of reviving the child; he only wanted to free Utsuro from the curse of immortality.
 Without the heart, Shouyou would only be able to regenerate and maintain his body temporarily.

 In the terminal, the Shinsengumi, Hyakka, Oniwabanshu and the rest of the Kabukicho residents fight the rest of the Tendoushuu army, while Matsudaira shoots down the ships outside.

 Then Gintoki reunites with Kagura and Shinpachi and they rush towards the top of the terminal.
 In the meantime, Takasugi reaches the Tendoushuu's ship to find that Shouyou has been revived and killed off the rest of the Tendoushuu.
 Shouyou's only wish is to put an end to himself and Utsuro.
 Takasugi begs Shouyou to return to Shoka Sonjuku with him.
 Shouyou apologizes for not being able to save his disciples, the ones that he truly wanted to protect.
 As he approaches Takasugi, the latter stabs him, revealing that Utsuro's blood has taken over his body as well.
 This causes a large explosion at the top of the Terminal.
 Gintoki is separated from the others and faces off Utsuro, now manifesting in Takasugi's body, Utsuro comes to a realisation that Takasugi did not stab Utsuro earlier.
 Instead, supported by Oboro whose blood also runs through his body, Takasugi stabbed himself.
 The body that Utsuro saw lying on the ground was himself.
 Gintoki and Utsuro fight each other.